Geena Davis Institute: Research, advocacy, and impact

 GDI publishes annual research on the representation of various groups in media.
 Topics have included general representation of characters in media by gender, occupational surveys of characters, and speaking roles of characters by gender.
 In 2012, GDI received a 1.2 million grant from Google.
-The same year, the organization released the Geena Davis Inclusion Quotient video and sound recognition software with algorithms that identify the gender and screentime of characters in media.
+Also in 2012, the organization released the Geena Davis Inclusion Quotient video and sound recognition software with algorithms which identify the gender and screentime of characters in media.
 While examining films released in 2014 and 2015, the software found male characters were present on screen approximately twice as often as female characters.
-By 2019, the software found that gender representation in children's television was approximately equal, with female roles slightly exceeding male roles.
+By 2019, the software discovered that gender representation in children's television was approximately equal, with female roles slightly exceeding male roles.

 GDI launched the Global Symposium on Gender in Media internationally in 2015 at the BFI London Film Festival.
 In 2017, 21st Century Fox commissioned GDI to research The Scully Effect.
-The organization found that 63 percent of women in STEM fields attributed their career to The X-Files character Dana Scully.
-The following year, GDI and the Lyda Hill Foundation conducted a study on representation of women in STEM careers in media.
-They found representation of men in STEM fields was approximately double that of women, and that this imbalance in representation may discourage girls from pursuing STEM careers.
+The organization discovered that 63 percent of women in STEM fields attributed their career to The X-Files character Dana Scully.
+In 2018, GDI and the Lyda Hill Foundation conducted a study on representation of women in STEM careers in media finding that the representation of men in STEM fields was approximately double that of women, and that the imbalance in representation is perhaps discouraging girls from pursuing STEM careers.

 GDI and the University of Southern California's Signal Analysis and Interpretation Laboratory partnered to create Spellcheck for Bias, artificial intelligence software that analyzes screenplays for "stereotypes and other problematic choices", including gender, race, disability status, and sexual orientation.
 Disney began using the software in 2019 to examine gender representation in its productions and Universal Filmed Entertainment Group began using it in 2020 to identify representation of Latinx characters in its productions.

 After seeing the results of a survey conducted by GDI and commissioned by The Lego Group (TLG), TLG announced in 2021 changes to its toy lineup to remove gender stereotypes.
 GDI, Rose Pictures, and Besties Make Movies partnered to create the documentary Nothing Fits, announced in 2023.
-The film will analyze the intersection of media, the fashion industry, and body image.
-The same year, it was announced that GDI would co-produce a Canadian adaptation of the documentary This Changes Everything.
+The film analyzes the intersection of media, the fashion industry, and body image.
+In 2023, it was announced that GDI would co-produce a Canadian adaptation of the documentary This Changes Everything.

+In 2025 and 2026, GDI ambassador Harry Cook sparked public controversy in Australia over his comments about Judaism, Israel and the Gaza war, including his claims that the September 11 and Bondi Beach terrorist attacks were "false-flag" attacks organized by Israel, his calls to boycott Jewish-owned businesses in Sydney, and his promotion of Holocaust denial.
+In May 2026, GDI publicly distanced itself from Cook's comments and removed his profile from its website.
+A GDI spokesperson said that Cook's association with GDI had been "fabricated", although pages archived by the Wayback Machine showed Cook listed as a GDI team member on the Institute's website.
+Cook has described himself as a "life-long friend" of Geena Davis.